Chicago Salvation Army emergency assistance programs.

 Short Term Emergency Support Services.
 This resource can provide emergency rental and/or utility bill assistance.
 Applicants will usually need to be facing an eviction, or shut off of their utilities.
 The primary objective is to prevent homelessness in Chicago, and people can be considered homeless if they do not have utility service.

-Ways to Work – This is a transportation assistance program.
+Ways to Work and free cars – This is a transportation assistance program.
 The Chicago Salvation Army may be able to work with this national, non-profit Ways to Work to help people buy or repair a car.
 Low interest loans, or in some cases cash grants, may be provided.
 The car needs to be used to get back and forth to work.
-Click here for additional programs that can be used to acquire a car.

 Senior Services – This can range from cooling bill assistance, free fans, and places to go to get out of the summer heat, to activities such as home delivered meals and centers for seniors to go for various social activities.
 Meals for seniors and the elderly from Golden Diner Centers are also offered for people who are 60 years of age and older.
 Meals are served daily, and spouses can be served as well.